callahad/id-specs/browserid/index.md

 ### Identity Certificate

-An Identity Certificate is a signed JSON Web Token (JWT)-like object.
-This starts with a JWT Header.
+Identity Certificates are based on an early [JSON Web Token (JWT)](http://self-issued.info/docs/draft-jones-json-web-token-04.html) draft.

+Identity Certificates are signed objects with three components:

+1. A JSON header
+2. A JSON payload
+3. A digital signature

+Identity Certificates are signed and serialized as follows:

+1. The header and payload are independently serialized to strings, base64url-encoded (which uses `-` and `_` instead of `+` and `/`), and stripped of any trailing padding characters (`=`).
+2. The two serialized-and-encoded parts are concatenated together with a single `.` to create a `header.payload` string.
+3. The `header.payload` string is passed as an array of bytes into the digital signature algorithm defined in the header itself.
+4. The byte array returned by the signature algorithm is base64url-encoded and stripped of any trailing padding.
+5. The encoded signature is appended to the `header.payload` string with another `.`, creating the final `header.payload.signature` string.

+See Appendix B for an algorithm to re-add padding when parsing the base64url-encoded strings.

+#### The Header

+> TODO: Come up with a better way to refer to the "256" part of "RS256" and review this section.

+An Identity Certificate's header is a JSON object with a single property, `"alg"`, which describes the key type and size used to sign the message.
-BrowserID currently omits the `typ` field in the JWT Header, so a typical header looks like:
+A typical header looks like:

     {"alg": "RS256"}

-This indicates that the Identity Certificate is signed by an RSA key with a 256-bit security level (i.e. 2048-bit modulus).

-The JWT Claims Set contains the following claims:
+See Appendix A for supported algorithms and key sizes(?).

+#### The Payload

+An Identity Certificate's payload is a JSON object containing the following properties ("claims"):

+* `iss`: the domain of the issuer
 * `iat`: the "issued-at" time, when the certificate becomes valid (in milliseconds-since-epoch)
-* `exp`: the expiration time, as per JWT, when the certificate ceases being valid (milliseconds-since-epoch)
+* `exp`: the expiration time, when the certificate ceases being valid (in milliseconds-since-epoch)
-* `iss` the domain of the issuer as per JWT
+* `principal`: the principal being certified
-* `public-key` the serialized public key as defined above
+* `public-key`: the principal's serialized public key, as defined above
-* `principal` the principal being certified.

-The principal is a JSON object that indicates the type of principal.
+The principal is a JSON object that describes what this certificate attests to.
-The only value currently accepted is an email address, e.g.
+Currently, the only valid principal is an Identity, which is stored under a key named `"email"`.
+For example, a principal may look like:

     {"email": "bob@example.com"}

-A complete JWT set of claims then looks like:
+And a complete payload may look like:

     {
       "iss": "mockmyid.com",